 Definition of Average Collection Period

-Average collection period (ACP) also known as ‘ratio of days to sales outstanding’ is the average number of days the company takes to collect its payment after it makes a credit sale.
+Average collection period (ACP), also known as the ‘ratio of days to sales outstanding,’ is the average number of days the company takes to collect its payment after it makes a credit sale.
 The financial ratio gives an indication of the firm’s liquidity by providing an average number of days required to convert receivables into cash.

-ACP is calculated using the average balance receivable divided by the average of credit sales a company makes on a per day basis.
+ACP is calculated using the average balance receivable divided by the average credit sales a company makes daily.

 Formula of ACP